apache/storm/docs/Classpath-handling.md

 The `storm.py` launcher script allows you to include dependencies into the launched program's classpath via a few different mechanisms:

-1. The `--jar` and `--artifacts` options for the `storm jar` command: allow inclusion of non-bundled dependencies with your topology; i.e., allowing specification of JARs that were not bundled into the topology uber-jar.
+1. The `--jar` and `--artifacts` options for the `storm jar` command: allow the inclusion of non-bundled dependencies with your topology; i.e., allowing specification of JARs that were not bundled into the topology uber-jar.
 This is required when using the `storm sql` command, which constructs a topology automatically without needing you to write code and build a topology JAR.
-2. The `${STORM_DIR}/extlib/` and `${STORM_DIR}/extlib-daemon/` directories can have dependencies added to them for inclusion of plugins & 3rd-party libraries into the Storm daemons (e.g., Nimbus, UI, Supervisor, etc. -- use `extlib-daemon/`) and other commands launched via the `storm.py` script, e.g., `storm sql` and `storm jar` (use `extlib`).
+2. The `${STORM_DIR}/extlib/` and `${STORM_DIR}/extlib-daemon/` directories can have dependencies added to them for the inclusion of plugins & 3rd-party libraries into the Storm daemons (e.g., Nimbus, UI, Supervisor, etc. -- use `extlib-daemon/`) and other commands launched via the `storm.py` script, e.g., `storm sql` and `storm jar` (use `extlib`).
 Notably, this means that the Storm Worker process does not include the `extlib-daemon/` directory into its classpath.
 3. The `STORM_EXT_CLASSPATH` and `STORM_EXT_CLASSPATH_DAEMON` environment variables provide a similar functionality as those directories, but allows the user to place their external dependencies in alternative locations.
  * There is a wrinkle here: because the Supervisor daemon launches the Worker process, if you want `STORM_EXT_CLASSPATH` to impact your Workers, you will need to specify the `STORM_EXT_CLASSPATH` for the Supervisor daemon.
 That will allow the Supervisor to consult this environment variable as it constructs the classpath of the Worker processes.